mia-platform/documentation/docs/development_suite/company/project-blueprint.md

 You can edit template information from its detail page, accessible by clicking on the template name in the table.
 Three cards are shown here:

-- **General**: shows the general information of the template: name, ID, archive URL and description.
-You can edit this information (except for ID) by clicking on the "Edit" button of the card;
+- **General**: shows the general information of the template: name, archive URL and description.
+You can edit this information by clicking on the "Edit" button of the card;

 ![templates general](img/templates-general.png)